-Rice, Lisa and Deidre Swesnik, "Discriminatory Effects of Credit Scoring on Communities of Color," Prepared for the Symposium on Credit Scoring and Credit Reporting, Suffolk University Law School and National Consumer Law Center, June 6 & 7, 2012. http://nationalfairhousing.org/wp-content/uploads/2017/04/NFHA-credit-scoring-paper-for-Suffolk-NCLC-symposium-submitted-to-Suffolk-Law.pdf Accessed April 18, 2017 in majority-Black and Latino neighborhoods fair access to mortgage loans.60 These contemporary redlining practices illegally cut off opportunities for consumers in communities of color from getting mortgages, intensifying the historic patterns restricting borrowers of color from accessing the mainstream housing market.
-Here are summaries of two recently settled redlining cases:
+Rice, Lisa and Deidre Swesnik, "Discriminatory Effects of Credit Scoring on Communities of Color," Prepared for the Symposium on Credit Scoring and Credit Reporting, Suffolk University Law School and National Consumer Law Center, June 6 & 7, 2012. http://nationalfairhousing.org/wp-content/uploads/2017/04/NFHA-credit-scoring-paper-for-Suffolk-NCLC-symposium-submitted-to-Suffolk-Law.pdf Accessed April 18, 2017 settlement with Associated Bank in a redlining case out of Chicago and Milwaukee, resolving allegations the bank denied mortgage loans to Black and Latino applicants and in underserved communities of color between 2008 and 2010.
+Under the terms of the agreement, the bank agreed to provide almost \$10 million in low-interest rate mortgages to qualified borrowers in targeted majority-minority census tracts; invest almost \$200 million in increased mortgage assistance in those areas; and contribute almost \$6 million for community reinvestment, affirmative marketing, and training.
+Associated Bank will have to open new branches in predominantly Black and Latino communities.
+61